 Hydra corpses that are raised as zombies, skeletons, or simulacra will have the same number of heads as the corpse.
 Zero-headed corpses will be raised with one head.
 In any case, you can slice their heads off, but they will never grow back regardless of brand.
 Note that hydra simulacra can have horrifyingly high damage output if you lack cold resistance (+13-38 cold damage per head).
 Spectral hydras will have the same number of heads as the hydra when it died, but these can't be cut off.

 - Prior to 0.25, the now-obsolete wand of scattershot was particularly effective in killing them, as hydras have 0 AC.

 - Prior to 0.20, the Captain's Cutlass dealt slicing damage and chopped hydra heads.

-- As of 0.16, short swords and rapiers deal piercing damage, meaning they no longer remove heads.
+- Prior to 0.16, short swords and rapiers dealt slashing damage and could remove heads.

 - Prior to 0.12, hydras were not cold-blooded creatures, except the Lernaean hydra.